Robert Stanfield: 1974 federal election

+Political ideology

+Political science professor Ron Dart described Stanfield's political philosophy in the 1968 election as a "sort of Pink Toryism".
+Historian J. Murray Beck wrote about Stanfield, "Eschewing highly doctrinaire politics, his conservatism, which caused him to be called a "pink" if not a Red Tory, was above all a compassionate conservatism with a genuine concern for the disadvantaged."
+In a 1976 interview with Maclean's, Stanfield stated, "Increasing the size of the GNP is important, but it is not in itself a sufficient goal for a civilized society."

 Retirement

-Stanfield served as leader of the PCs and leader of the Loyal Opposition until 1976.
-He became renowned as a gentlemanly and civil man, but after three election defeats, he faced much criticism from inside the party, from members that felt he had continually failed to provide strong leadership against the Liberals.
-He resigned in 1976 and was succeeded by Joe Clark, who had a much more aggressive approach in his attacks on the Liberals.
-Stanfield retired from Parliament in the 1979 election which finally brought the Progressive Conservatives to power.
+On August 14, 1974, over a month after the election, Stanfield announced his intention to resign as party leader.
+During the news conference, he stated his preference for a French Canadian successor as leader.
+He served as leader of the PCs and leader of the Opposition until February 22, 1976, when he was permanently succeeded as leader by Joe Clark.
+Stanfield retired from Parliament in the May 1979 election which finally brought the Progressive Conservatives to power (though they would lose the February 1980 election to the Trudeau-led Liberals who won a majority).

 Later years (1976–2003)

 After his retirement, Stanfield stayed out of politics until the constitutional debates, when he endorsed and campaigned for the Meech Lake Accord, the Charlottetown Accord, and free trade.
 He said that the Meech Lake Accord was a second chance to save Canada from disaster.
 "I'm not at all sure that I would want to live in a country that rejected Meech Lake," he said at the time.
 "It wouldn't be the Canada I grew up in.
 It wouldn't be the country with the values that I've loved during my life."
 Prime Minister Brian Mulroney wanted to appoint Stanfield as U.N. ambassador saying, "I tried to engage him further but he was leading a vigorous life and a very active life and he didn't want to change after a while."

 From 1983 to 1987, Stanfield served as chairman of the Institute for Research on Public Policy.
 He also served as the first Canadian chairman of the Commonwealth Foundation from December 1986 to 1991.